cpjobling/eg-247-textbook/_build/labs/lab03/index.md

 ### Associated Class Notes

-This lab supports the materials covered in [Chapter 3 Laplace Transforms](https://cpjobling.github.io/eg-247-textbook/laplace_transform/index) of the course notes.
-You may wish to refer to the Worksheets [worksheet 6](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet6) and [worksheet 7](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet7) for additional examples to try.
+This lab supports the materials covered in [Chapter 3.3](https://cpjobling.github.io/eg-247-textbook/laplace_transform/3/circuit_analysis) and [Chapter 3.4](https://cpjobling.github.io/eg-247-textbook/laplace_transform/4/transfer_functions) of the course notes.
+You may wish to refer to the Worksheets [worksheet 6](https://cpjobling.github.io/eg-247-textbook/laplace_transform/3/worksheet6) and [worksheet 7](https://cpjobling.github.io/eg-247-textbook/laplace_transform/4/worksheet7) for additional examples to try.

 ### Other formats